London Metal Exchange cuts deal with banks to propel gold futures

 Usually, exchanges merely consult potential users about their needs when planning new financial and commodity contracts.
-But in this case, the LME has opted for a radical departure from normal practice as it tries to grab a piece of London's $5 trillion (4 trillion pound)-a-year gold market.
+But in this case, the LME has opted for a radical departure from normal practice as it tries to grab a piece of London's $5 trillion-a-year gold market.

 Sources close to the matter told Reuters that the five banks and a proprietary trader which are shareholders in the new company have undertaken to bring guaranteed minimum levels of trade in the gold futures.